 The I-4 Ultimate project is the reconstruction and widening of 21 miles of I-4 from west of Kirkman Road in Orange County, Florida through downtown Orlando to east of State Road 434 in Seminole County.
 The project is adding four express toll lanes to median of the rebuilt stretch of interstate through a 40-year design-build-finance-operate-maintain availability payment concession, financed in part by a senior bank debt, a TIFIA loan, and private equity.

-I-485 Charlotte Outer Loop - Charlotte, North Carolina
+I-77 Express Lanes - Charlotte, North Carolina

 I-595 Corridor Roadway Improvements - Broward County, Florida

-The I-595 Corridor Roadway Improvements project consists of the reconstruction and widening of 10.5 miles of the I-595 mainline from the I-75/Sawgrass Expressway to I-95.
-The project is being implemented as a P3 between FDOT and a private concessionaire, I-595 Express, LLC, to design, build, finance, operate, and maintain the roadway for a 35-year term.
-FDOT will make availability payments backed by Federal and state resources for the concessionaire's successful completion of construction and ongoing operations.
+The I-595 Corridor Roadway Improvements project consisted of the reconstruction and widening of 10.5 miles of the I-595 mainline from the I-75/Sawgrass Expressway to I-95.
+The project has been implemented as an availability-payment P3 between FDOT and a private concessionaire, I-595 Express, LLC, to design, build, finance, operate, and maintain the roadway for a 35-year term.
 The concessionaire's financing, backed by these availability payments, includes senior bank debt, a TIFIA loan, and private equity.

 Indiana Toll Road - Indiana